Hexham, Northumberland+ Add to favourites

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-This delightful Victorian farmhouse, built in the 19th century has been beautifully restored maintaining some original features with all the modern comforts.
+This delightful Victorian farmhouse has been beautifully restored, maintaining some original features with all the modern comforts.
 The cottage is located just 50 yards from the ruins of Housesteads Fort and a stunning section of Hadrian’s Wall.
 There are outstanding views towards the North Pennines and excellent walking.
-So whether you fancy imagining yourself as a Roman soldier or simply taking in the peace and tranquillity this is the ideal and unique location .
+So whether you fancy imagining yourself as a Roman soldier or simply taking in the peace and tranquillity this is an ideal and unique location .

 The cottage's layout